Learning Methods - Thinking Styles - Teaching Methods

 that something is unnecessary to learn, then learning

 becomes ineffective.
-And if the information and
+And if the

 to you is